Vandhana-Mohan/Food-Hub/README.md

 # Version 2 Updates

-Version 2 will have additional features so you can learn more about nutrition and calorie before searching for recipe.
+- Additional features for nutrition and calorie information: Users will be able to learn more about the nutritional content and calorie information of recipes before searching for them.
+- Use of multiple APIs: The website will be able to fetch data from multiple APIs to provide more comprehensive information to users.
+- Multiple search features: The website will have additional search options and filters to make it even easier for users to find the recipes they're looking for.
+- More Bootstrap: The website will make use of more features and functionalities provided by Bootstrap 5 to improve the user experience.
+- Dark mode settings: Users will be able to toggle between a light and dark mode to customize the website's appearance.
+- Background color palette: Users will be able to choose from a range of background color options to personalize the website's appearance.
+- More updates: There may be more updates and new features added in the future.

 # Future Project Updates

 Currently working on

-    *Weather App Project
+    * Weather App Project
-    *Personalized Art App where you can display your art work and video links *Nutrition App Project
+    * Personalized Art App where you can display your art work and video links
+    * Nutrition App Project
-    *Build a game
+    * Build a game